 Once you choose your slides, navigate over to them on your machine as if the Hangout wasn’t there, and start talking.
 And what you wind up with as a finished project is something like this:

 After you finish the broadcast, what you wind up with is an unlisted YouTube video.
 And from there, you can decide who receives the url to view the finished project.

 tldr; a screencast showing soup-to-nuts how this works

 For a complete look at how this works from the driver’s seat, I used Camtasia again to record what this whole process looks like from the back end.
 (Did I mention the app-smashing for instructional blogposts?)

 Troubleshooting tip: obviously, this works best for schools with ready access to the Google suite of products.
 If, for instance, you find yourself staring at something like this:

 Then it’s likely time for an inservice conversation about fettered internet access, security and digital citizenship as a school-wide culture, but that, my friends, is a whole other blogpost.

-Audrey Homan is a Vermont-based digital media producer, and host of The 21st Century Classroom podcast.
-She's worked in non-profit communications for more than a decade, and in her spare time develops video games and mucks about with augmented reality and arduinos, ably assisted by five dogs.
+Audrey Homan is a Vermont-based digital media producer, and producer of The 21st Century Classroom podcast.
+She's worked in non-profit communications for more than a decade, and in her spare time writes tiny video games and mucks about with augmented reality and arduinos, ably assisted by six dogs.